DanialArab/SQL/README.md

 <a name="1"></a>
 ## Leetcode - Database Questions

-The following table details the Leetcode database question I solved so far:
+The following table details the Leetcode database question I have solved so far:

 |**Index**|**Question ID** | **Question title**|  **Difficulty level**|
 | -- | --|  -- | -- |